Antiferromagnetic Bloch line driven by spin current as room-temperature analog of a fluxon in a long Josephson junction: Bloch line dynamics

 The experimental study of the dependence (\ref{eq:velocity}) can be done by measuring the response produced by soliton motion.
 In an LJJ system of the characteristic size $L$, the periodic movement of the fluxon is associated with the average voltage $\langle V\rangle = v \Phi_0/L$ \cite{fulton_single_1973, levring_fluxon_1982}.
 The current-voltage characteristic thus reproduces the dependence of the fluxon velocity on the driving force, manifested in the so-called zero-field steps \cite{fulton_single_1973, levring_fluxon_1982, ustinov_long_1998, ustinov_solitons_1998}.
 While this indirect measurement suggests various applications \cite{pedersen_fluxon_1991}, a more interesting problem is the possibility of direct localized detection, such as for a qubit state readout \cite{fedorov_fluxon_2014, fedorov_reading_2007, herr_kidiyarova-shevchenko_design_2007, averin_rapid_2006}.

 Equivalent measurement schemes can be implemented to detect a BL moving within the DW.
 The spin dynamics caused by the BL movement induces nonzero output torque $\tau_{out}$, which is proportional to the projection of $\mathbf{l} \times \dot{\mathbf{l}}$, that has a sense of dynamical response here due to the spin pumping mechanism \cite{tserkovnyak_enhanced_2002, sinova_spin_2015}.
 Its sum over a specified region $S$ determines the spin voltage $V = (\hbar / e) \sum_S \tau_{out}$ that impinges on the interface and leads to the spin current $I_{out}$ flowing out of the AFM material; $I_{out} = V g_{u.c.}$, where $g_{u.c.}$ is the spin-mixing conductance on a unit cell.
 Thus, the local detection of the passage of the BL can be done by applying an additional localized layer of platinum, see the schematic setup in Fig. \ref{img:schema}.
 The generated spin current in this area will be read out as an electric one due to the inverse spin-Hall effect.

-The temporal dependence of the signal corresponds to the convolution of the detector profile and the moving BL, see Fig. \ref{img:localizedReadout}.
+The temporal dependence of the output signal is determined by the convolution of the detector profile and the moving BL, see Fig. \ref{img:localizedReadout}.
+However, it is important to note that the detector also captures other dynamic phenomena.
+For instance, spin waves can be excited when the frequencies exceed the intrawall characteristic frequency, such as during the creation and reflection of the BL at the sample boundary.
+These spin waves cause small ripples in the output signal, but in the considered operational setup, they propagate faster than the BL, decay quickly, and do not impact the BL's dynamics.
+Another response to consider is the phase tilting of the DW, which occurs when the ST-Propulsion source is activated but has no further consequences except BL profile modification.